-On Saturday, June 8, Galerie Michael Janssen will be presenting its first solo exhibition by Indonesian artist Titarubi entitled Burning Boundaries parallel to her participation at the 55th Venice Biennale.
+Galerie Michael Janssen is pleased to present its first exhibition by Indonesian artist Titarubi entitled Burning Boundaries parallel to her participation at the 55th Venice Biennale.
 Titarubi is one of five artists representing Indonesia at this year’s Biennale.

 Rubiati Puspitasari (b.
 1968), who goes by the name of Titarubi, is one of Indonesia’s leading female artists.
 She graduated from the Bandung Institute of Technology with a fine arts degree and although she trained as a ceramist, she has expanded her skills to include large-scale sculptures and installations.
 Her artworks have been widely exhibited in both Asia and Europe in venues such as the Singapore Biennale, the ZKM Center for Art and Media in Karlsruhe and the Museum and Art Gallery of the Northern Territory in Australia.